Organ Sonata (Elgar)

 The Sonata in G major, Op.
 28 is Edward Elgar's only sonata composed for the organ and was first performed on 8 July 1895.
-It also exists in an arrangement for full orchestra made after Elgar's death.
+It also exists in an arrangement for full orchestra made in 1946 by Gordon Jacob.

 Structure

 The genesis of the work was a request to Elgar to write an organ voluntary for a convention of American organists in the English city of Worcester in 1895.
 Instead, Elgar decided on a four-movement sonata of nearly half an hour's length.